zhiwu-huang/SPDNet/README.md

 Launch spdnet_afew.m for a simple example.

-If you find any bug, please contact me.
+If you find any bug, please contact me via zhiwu.huang@vision.ee.ethz.ch

 Note: